siriusctrl/UniPublic/CS/week5.md

       - In pipeline transmission, we can assume RTT = Transmission Round
   - ssthread = slow-start threshold
 - Questions
-  - How does the sender control its traffic send rate?
+  - How does the sender control its traffic sending rate?
     - Maintance a congestion window cwnd
     - LastByteSent - LastByteACKED $\leq$ min(cwnd, rwnd)
   - How does the sender perceive the network congestion?